Tornado outbreak sequence of March 24–28, 2021: Franklin–Newnan–Peachtree City, Georgia

 CC radar image of the EF4 Newnan tornado at peak intensity as it entered Newnan.

-As the now massive tornado entered the western city limits of Newnan entered the Fairhaven and Woodrow Place subdivisions, it reached its peak strength at low-end EF4 intensity, completely leveling multiple large and newly built homes along Fairview Drive and Arlington Court, with some of them being partially swept away.
+As the now very large tornado entered the western city limits of Newnan and impacted the Fairhaven and Woodrow Place subdivisions, it reached its peak strength at low-end EF4 intensity, completely leveling multiple large and newly built homes along Fairview Drive and Arlington Court, with some of them being partially swept away, although vehicles in garages were left untouched.
 There was also widespread EF2 to EF3 damage in nearby neighborhoods, with several homes partially or completely losing their roofs and outer walls, along with a wide swath of trees being snapped along this segment of the path.
 Along Smokey Road, the southern edge of the circulation produced EF2 damage to more homes, power poles, and a metal building.
 Another metal building sustained damage to its exterior, along with the Unity Baptist Church of Coweta.
 The tornado then weakened slightly, but remained at high-end EF3 intensity as it followed LaGrange Street to the east-northeast.
 A well-built, two-story brick apartment building sustained the most intense damage in this area, and had its roof ripped off with collapse of most walls on the top floor.
 Every building at Newnan High School was damaged, with low-end EF3 damage to one structure that had its roof removed and sustained partial collapse of a brick wall.
 The athletic facilities at the school were also badly damaged, and nearby homes sustained EF2 to EF3 damage, with loss of roofs and exterior walls noted.
 Many trees were downed throughout the area, and metal fence posts anchored in concrete were pulled out of the ground.
 The tornado then began to narrow and weakened somewhat but remained strong as it moved through the southern part of Downtown Newnan, producing mostly EF2 damage to structures.
 However, a small area of low-end EF3 damage occurred at the Downtown Church of Christ, which sustained roof and exterior wall loss along US 29/SR 14 (Greenville St).
 It also impacted the Justice Center, and caused extensive roof and window damage to an administrative building.
 Numerous homes and businesses were heavily damaged by tornadic winds and falling trees as well, while many power poles were snapped and power lines were downed.
 Trees were also blown down onto the Norfolk Southern and CSX rail lines.
 More trees were snapped on the east side of Downtown Newnan before the tornado continued through neighborhoods to the east, maintaining EF2 intensity.
 Numerous trees were snapped, and homes were damaged.